MicrosoftDocs/sql-docs/docs/reporting-services/tutorial-step-06-add-grouping-and-totals-reporting-services.md

 1. Enter the string "Grand" before the word "Total" in the same cell, so it reads "Grand Total".
 1. Select the cell with "Grand Total", the two `Sum()` expression cells and the empty cells between them.
 1. Select **Format** > **Background Color** > **Light Blue**.
-1. Select **OK** to apply the format.
+1. Select **OK**.

     :::image type="content" source="media/rs-basictablesumgrandtotaldesign.gif" alt-text="Screenshot of the formatted table with grand total.":::

 ## Preview the report

 Switch to the **Preview** tab so you can view the report as it appears when published.
-Look for any errors or adjustments that should be made before finalizing the report.
+Look for any errors or issues you can fix before finalizing the report.

 1. Select the **Preview** tab.

-1. In the **Preview** toolbar, choose **Last Page**, which looks like :::image type="icon" source="media/ssrs-ssdt-viewertoolbar-lastpage.png"::: The results should display as shown in the following image:
+1. In the **Preview** toolbar, choose **Last Page**, which looks like :::image type="icon" source="media/ssrs-ssdt-viewertoolbar-lastpage.png":::.
+The **Grand Total** values display at the end of the report.

    :::image type="content" source="./media/rs-basictablesumgrandtotalpreview.gif" alt-text="Screenshot of the full preview for the formatted table.":::